South Coast NSW History Story

 In 1922 his cornflour works were converted into a bacon processing factory.

-By the 1950s, with improvements to the Princes Highway north from Melbourne and south from Sydney, Merimbula had become a popular holiday resort.
-It now also supports a thriving oyster farming industry that began in the area in the years following World War I.
+By the 1950s, with improvements to the Princes Highway north from Melbourne and south from Sydney, and the opening of Merimbula Airport in 1959, Merimbula had become a popular holiday resort.